cloudmesh-community/fa18-523-60/project-report/report.md

 script that builds the MongoDB environment on a Unix platform, performs data analysis through visualizations to gain hidden insights
 and builds a logstic regression model to predict the success/failure of the *Kickstarter* projects.
-MongDB database is hosted on different cloud environments.
+MongoDB database is hosted on several cloud environments.
 The time needed to query the dataset was used as a quantitative measure to analyze the relative benchmarking.
-Moreover, our team also provides an ease-of-use review of each service as an addition to the performance benchmarking.
+Moreover, our team provides an ease-of-use review of each service as an addition to the performance benchmarking.
 This report introduces the reader to the related work in the MongoDB realm, as well as to the chosen dataset prior to presenting the project design and research methods, architecture, technologies, and results.

 ## Literature review

-MongoDB and Python both are open source technologies.
-One can get started quickly building an application on MongoDB using any of the languages that leverage MongoDB's driver.
-MongoDB offers a native driver called PyMongo to fit Python developer community needs.
+MongoDB and Python are both open source technologies.
+One can get started quickly by building an application on MongoDB using any of the languages that leverage MongoDB's driver.
+This database offers a native driver called PyMongo to fit Python developer community needs.